Canonical Hilbert-Burch matrices for power series: Introduction

-This paper is devoted to the extension of this results to the local setting for the local order $\otau$ induced by the lexicographical order.
-Although local orders are no longer well-orderings, there are analogous notions to Gr\"obner bases and Buchberger algorithm in the ring of formal power series and localizations of polynomial rings: standard bases and the tangent cone algorithm, see \cite{Hir64},\cite{Mor82}, \cite{GP08}.
+This paper is devoted to the extension of the results by Conca-Valla and Constantinescu to the local setting.
+Although local term orderings are no longer well-orderings, there are analogous tools to Gr\"obner bases and Buchberger algorithm in the ring of formal power series and in localizations of polynomial rings: standard bases and the tangent cone algorithm, see \cite{Hir64},\cite{Mor82},\cite{GP08} and \Cref{S:local}.
+The resulting Gr\"obner cells $V(E)=\lbrace J\subset R: \Lt(J)=E\rbrace$ are indeed compatible with the local structure.

-Our main result, \Cref{ParamLex}, gives a parametrization of all ideals in the power series ring $R=\res[\![x,y]\!]$ with a special class of leading term ideals in terms of their Hilbert-Burch matrices.
-This class includes lex-segment ideals $\Lex(h)$.
-Therefore, if $\ch(k)=0$, the parametrization of $\Lex(h)$ already describes all ideals with Hilbert function $h$ up to a generic change of coordinates, see \Cref{Cor:hilbertfunction}.
+Combining \Cref{Param} and \Cref{polysurj}, we provide a surjection from a certain set of Hilbert-Burch matrices to the affine variety $V(E)$.
+Our main result, \Cref{ParamLex}, gives a parametrization of the ideals in $V(E)$ in terms of their canonical Hilbert-Burch matrices for a special class of monomial ideals $E$.
+This class includes all lex-segment ideals.
+By Macaulay's theorem (see \cite{Mac27}; for a modern treatment, see \cite[Theorem 2.9]{Abe12}), any admissible Hilbert function $h$ can be realized by a lex-segment ideal $\Lex(h)$.
+In fact, in characteristic zero, $V(\Lex(h))$ parametrizes all ideals with Hilbert function $h$ up to a generic change of coordinates, see \Cref{Cor:hilbertfunction}.

-In this way, we generalize the procedure in \cite{RS10} so that we can obtain all ideals with any given admissible number of generators arising from a deformation of a monomial ideal $E$.
-The Gr\"obner cells $V(E)$ defined in this paper are compatible with the local structure.
-In other words, ideals with different Hilbert functions will not be in the same cell, as opposed to the situation in Conca-Valla's cells for $\m$-primary ideals, see \Cref{ex:CV-vs-local}.

-In \Cref{Conj} we suggest what should be the set of matrices giving a parametrization in the general case.
-An interesting application of a full parametrization is the computation of all Gorenstein rings that are at a minimal distance of a given Artin ring, see \cite{EHM20}.

-The first section of the paper reviews the existing results in $P=\res[x,y]$.
-Section 2 provides basic tools to transition from the polynomial case to the power series ring.
-The third section is devoted to narrow down the set of candidates for canonical Hilbert-Burch matrices of the ideals in $V(E)$.
-Combining \Cref{Param} and \Cref{polysurj}, we provide a surjection from the set of matrices $\mathcal{N}_{\leq s}(E)$ to the affine variety $V(E)$.
-The main result of the paper, \Cref{ParamLex} in Section 4, gives a bijection between the set of matrices $\mathcal{M}(E)$ and the variety $V(E)$ for special monomial ideals $E$.
-We end the section with the conjecture for the general case.
 Plenty of examples are given to illustrate the behavior.

-Finally, the last section applies the parametrization to the computation of minimal Gorenstein covers of a given ring.
+In this way, we also generalize the procedure given by Rossi and Sharifan in \cite[Remark 4.7, Example 4.8]{RS10} to explicitly realize ideals with any admissible sequence of zero and negative cancellations on the minimal free graded resolution of $\res[x,y]/\Lex(h)$.
+In \cite{RS10} the authors considered very specific deformations of a Hilbert-Burch matrix of $\Lex(h)$, in the present paper we parametrize all possible deformations.

+Finally, in \Cref{Conj} we point out what should be the set of matrices giving a parametrization of the Gröbner cell $V(E)$ when we drop the lex-segment assumption on $E$.
+An interesting application of a full parametrization is the computation of all Gorenstein rings that are at a minimal distance of a given Artin ring, see \Cref{S:Gorenstein} and \cite{EHM20}.